raaone7/web3-demo/README.md

 3. Click on transfer and then in transfer detail check ERC-721 tokens transferred section
   - click on tokenId or token or contract or sender or receiver

+## Notes
+- tested in local
+- recording the session on 27/Nov 4PM AEST